dcunha95/VRPSolverInstall/README.md

 .\part1_wsl_setup.ps1
 ```

-If the script asks to reboot the machine, please do so and then continue the setup by running:
+If the script asks to reboot the machine, please do so, repeat steps 2 and 3 and then continue the setup by running:

 ```powershell
 .\part1_wsl_setup.ps1 -Phase2